Corporate and Finance Concentration

-A Business Law Statement of Completion will provide students with specialized knowledge of legal procedures related to the regulation of businesses, corporations and organizations.
-Additionally, students earning this statement of completion will gain highly sought-after research, accounting, and legal expertise.
+A concentration in Corporate and Finance Law will provide students with specialized knowledge of legal procedures related to the regulation of businesses, corporations and organizations.
+Additionally, students completing this concentration will gain highly sought-after research, accounting, and legal expertise.

 Students seeking to study the management and internal control of large and small-scale business in greater depth may also want to take courses in the University’s Graduate School of Management, or to pursue the J.D./M.B.A. concurrent degree program.

-To receive a Business Law Statement of Completion, a student must satisfactorily complete the following courses:
+To complete the requirements of the Corporate and Finance Law concentration, a student must satisfactorily complete the following courses:

 - Accounting for Lawyers*

 *In lieu of completing Accounting for Lawyers, a student may demonstrate, to the satisfaction of a faculty committee, competence in the fundamentals of financial and managerial accounting.

 In addition to completing the curriculum listed above, a student must complete an academic research paper concerning business law of high professional quality.
 The student must receive advance approval of his or her topic from a faculty member of the Corporate and Finance Law Committee.

 A full list of requirements and procedures is available to current students in MyLaw.
 The information contained on this page is only a summary of the academic requirements.

 For specific course requirements for individual concentrations, please go to “Forms” under the Registrar’s tab in MyLaw.